hungryram/antoniomatier/content/relocation-concierge-services.md

 +++
 meta_description = "Our concierge team provides free support for a period of two months to all of our clients.
-After the two month period has expired, concierge services will still be available for a nominal fee." title = "Relocation Concierge Services" title_tag = "Relocation Concierge Services - Lifestyle California" [menu.main] name = "Client Concierge Services" parent = "Concierge"
+After the two month period has expired, concierge services will still be available for a nominal fee." title = "Relocation Concierge Services" title_tag = "Relocation Concierge Services - Lifestyle Global Properties" [menu.main] name = "Client Concierge Services" parent = "Concierge"